Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 It contains six tones, and despite having fewer starting consonants, it has multiple unique syllables.

 Before the mid-twentieth century, most Chinese immigrants spoke Cantonese or Yue.
-But, because of language standardization by the Government of China, it is being overtaken by standard Mandarin Chinese.
+However, because the Government of China has standardized the language, it is being overtaken by standard Mandarin Chinese.

 Today, Cantonese is the second most popular Chinese language after Mandarin globally.